Agricultural Energy Demand and Use

 These trends have led to critical reliance by hundreds of millions of consumers on international food mobility, supported by elaborate networks of conventional energy fueled transportation (and refrigeration) technologies.
 The sustainability of these trends is open to question, and there are several important but countervailing perspectives influencing the research and policy dialogue in this area.

 From one generally higher-income perspective, significant public attention has been given in OECD economies to the concept of “food miles,” a proxy of transport services embodied in food products (Coley, Howard, & Winter, 2009; Saunders et al., 2006).
 Internationally air-shipped salmon and crab are extreme examples, in contrast to herbs in the kitchen window box or backyard eggs.
 In some countries, an emerging “locavore” community has begun advocating substitution of local production for more distant food sources.
-This movement also appeals to concerns about food self-sufficiency and a number of qualitative considerations, including greenspace development, legacy product variety, among other factors.
+This movement also appeals to concerns about food self-sufficiency and a number of qualitative considerations, including greenspace development, legacy product variety, and other factors.
 Given that transport energy costs are in the low single-digit percentages of farm-to-fork food supply costs, however, it seems unlikely that transport energy cost will be independently decisive in the evolution of efficient food supply chains.
 Twenty-first-century food trade patterns remain significantly influenced by political and social policies, but factor costs and productivity appear to be the salient economic drivers.

 Another perspective on food globalization emphasizes neoclassical efficiency and market-determined patterns of specialization.
 In these cases, lower market costs of local resources and transport confer comparative advantages on some countries as agrifood exporters, even though they may be a long way from their most important markets.
 Countering this efficiency view are arguments that such countries may have weak property rights or environmental standards governing factor use (e.g., labor and especially land).
 Others argue that current transportation technologies are exploiting a divergence between the market price and social cost of carbon fuels.
 The political economy arguments can only be evaluated on a case-by-case basis, but there is no denying that global food trade is not pricing in the future cost of climate change.

 Indeed, low lifecycle transport costs in the food sector (Figure 11) could be masking significant environmental risks, and this is particularly true of the fastest growing (international) category of food trade.
 Over 95% of most long-distance international food product trade uses maritime transport.
 Granted, shipping has always been the most cost-effective technology for moving mass around the planet, but for most of human history boats relied only on renewable wind and human energy.
 Twenty-first-century cargo ships, however, are by far the most pollution-intensive transport vehicles.
 Shipping fuel (to cite only one criteria pollutant) contains sulfur concentrations more than 3,500 times greater than the diesel emissions that triggered the Volkswagen scandal.
 Overall, the shipping sector is responsible for 3% of the world’s total greenhouse gas emissions such as carbon dioxide.20 While these emissions make significant long-term contributions to global warming and extreme weather events, they already have a long history of damaging public health.
-Independent research (Sofiev et al, 2018) indicates that along developing country coastlines and ports in Asia where shipping lanes are concentrated, ship pollution contributes to millions of cases of childhood asthma and premature deaths every year.
+Independent research (Sofiev et al., 2018) indicates that along developing country coastlines and ports in Asia where shipping lanes are concentrated, ship pollution contributes to millions of cases of childhood asthma and premature deaths every year.
 This highlights an essential distinction between economic and social costs of food trade.
 Fortunately, commercial shipping interests are negotiating voluntary adoption of lower carbon fuels and pollution mitigation technologies.
 The timetable for this is vague at the moment, however.

 Sustainable Energy Balances in the Food System